-The True Symbolism of Your Favorite Easter Colors
+The Symbolism Associated with Your Favorite Easter Colors

-The color of innocence, purity, and God's glory.
-When it comes to spring and Easter décor, white is incredibly versatile and provides a fresh backdrop for pretty pastels.
+According to Easter color symbolism, this is the shade of innocence, purity, and God's glory.
+When it comes to spring and the holiday's signature shades, white is incredibly versatile and provides a fresh backdrop for pretty pastels.
 For your Easter brunch, lay out a white doily tablecloth, bunny-folded napkins, or natural eggs inspired by pierced creamware.

 This color symbolizes the Lord's passion, sacrifice, and martyrdom.
 If this color resonates with you, dyeing natural brown (instead of white) eggs in red will create a gorgeous, deep shade of scarlet.
-These eggs can be arranged on a grapevine wreath, in dozens of decorated eggs or can be arranged on a table centerpiece.
+These eggs can be arranged on a grapevine wreath, placed inside a basket, or arranged as a table centerpiece.

-While this shade is typically associated with royalty, purple symbolizes penance, humility and sorrow for Jesus' suffering.
+While this Easter color is typically associated with royalty, purple symbolizes penance, humility, and sorrow for Jesus' suffering in the context of the holiday.
 This is why you will frequently see this color associated with Lent, a period of sacrifice that also marks the upcoming resurrection of the Lord.
 If you want to decorate with purple for Easter, take this creative route with a purple eggshell holder for floral arrangements.

 This light, sweet shade symbolizes bountiful joy and love.
-And honestly, how you not feel joy when looking at perfectly fresh florals like these?
-Pink flower arrangements are a sweet, versatile decoration that makes its mark both indoors and outdoors.
+And honestly, how do you not feel joy when looking at perfectly fresh florals in this hue?
+Pink flower arrangements are a pretty, versatile decoration that makes its mark both indoors and out.

-Green is the color of growth, hope and eternal life.
-With leaves sprouting out on trees with full force, this seems like a given.
-If you'd like to incorporate green into your Easter décor, try playing homage to the beauty of nature around you by crafting pounded-grass place mats or grass candles.
+Green is the color of growth, hope, and eternal life.
+And during Easter's spring season, rebirth is all around us—leaves sprout on trees and flowers burst into color with full force—so this hue seems like a given.
+If you'd like to incorporate green into your holiday décor, try paying homage to the beauty of nature by crafting pounded-grass place mats or grass candles.